7RU7H/Archive/Brain-Hacking/Philosophy/NOPSEC-101.md

 - What is secret can be kept secret by your conquerors and be use as exploitable blackmail - then you are a tool with a lifecycle and not a agent of operationalised objectives
 - Dependencies and triage become more like real organisations reflecting the environment and then personal will to optimise that to a higher form
 - Recognition of the truth of that you are not special and no one is
-- Recognition of the truth of  your capabilities rather the continuous imposter syndrome (or hiding it because OPSEC issues have weird affects)
+- Recognition of the truth of  your capabilities rather the continuous impostor syndrome (or hiding it because OPSEC issues have weird affects)
 - Be not needing OPSEC to function you can have failings and learn from them and not dump and then have to rebuild everything
 - Social media use must have purpose, because you have to manage time and empathetic commonality
 - Use the algorithms of insert-big-corp-here to aid in reinforcing the NOPSEC
 - You operate all the time not when is OPSEC or if you have OPSEC infrastructure in place - you will improve more quickly
-- You engage in discourse and ask questions and solve more problems and understand more, rather than acknowledging everything single webpage you visit is a connection of your culpability in some investigation
+- You engage in discourse and ask questions and solve more problems and understand more, rather than acknowledging everything single web page you visit is a connection of your culpability in some investigation
-- Let everyone else be stupid and hack all the things you shouldn't because its stupid and then do Labs on ethnical hacking sites, without lose the ability to touch a computer for 4 plus years
+- Let everyone else be stupid and hack all the things, you shouldn't because its stupid.
+Then learn about it in detail on Labs on ethical hacking sites, without losing the ability to touch a computer for 4 plus years
 - You get feedback and that can be acted upon
 - You accept that to most people, people that are good with computers are like wizards that are not trusted, be like a Witcher and you are facing the ethical and technical monsters of our time - rather than ostrocisation
 	- If you are loud then everyone know you are there, either you are food or not a threat - be a white blood cell to humanity